Start point - Layby on south

 cows and calves, including this one.

-Common Wood.
 It was absolutely delightful walking through here.

-We crossed the stream twice by bridges, this being the first .
+We crossed the stream twice by bridges, this being the first.

-The path then climbed to come to a
+After the second bridge, the path then climbed to come to a

 well signed three way junction.
+"Our way is left 'A591 Windermere', instructed Shaun.

 the A591 and the start.

-drove the short distance to Booths supermarket to get some
+"Drive the short distance to Booths supermarket to get some

-shopping and have lunch at the cafe - soup, sandwich, cake and
+shopping and then have lunch at the cafe."

+And the summit tally today.
 Allen, Grizzly and Little Eric

 bagged Orrest Head, while we all bagged Allen Knott.